utpalkantsharma/ari-reports/README.md

 # ari-reports
+Designed for personal use only.
 Helps in generating report and allow user to download in various formats.